cran-task-views/Omics/Omics.md

 ---
 name: Omics
-topic: Genomics
+topic: Genomics, Proteomics, Metabolomics, Transcriptomics, and Other Omics
 maintainer: Julie Aubert, Toby Dylan Hocking, Nathalie Vialaneix
 email:
 version: 2023-01-26
 source:
 ---

-[The Bioconductor project](https://www.bioconductor.org/) is the most important source of packages dedicated to omics data.
+In this task view, we focus on the most important CRAN packages dedicated to omics data analysis including those related to annotation and databases.
 The term omics concerns various biological disciplines ending with the suffix -omics, such as genomics, proteomics, metabolomics, transcriptomics.
-In this task view, we focus on the most important CRAN packages dedicated to omics data analysis including those related to annotation and databases, which have been published more than one year ago and are regularly updated.
-A few additional packages from Bioconductor are included, not looking for an exhaustive description but pointing to the must-see packages or to packages focused on omics not well covered by CRAN packages.
+This is an active research area and many R packages are not on CRAN: either they were formerly on CRAN and were later archived (for example, if they failed to incorporate necessary changes as R is updated) or they are developed elsewhere.
+Such packages may be found on GitHub, R-Forge, Bioconductor, or authors’ websites.
+We include CRAN packages which have been published more than one year ago and are regularly updated.
+Therefore, very recent packages may not appear yet but may be included soon if they are maintained.
+A few additional packages from [the Bioconductor project](https://www.bioconductor.org/) are included, not looking for an exhaustive description but pointing to the must-see packages or to packages focused on omics not well covered by CRAN packages.
+Complementary information might also be found in `r view("Phylogenetics")`, `r view("MachineLearning")`, `r view("Agriculture")` or `r view("MissingData")` task views.
+Note that packages covering statistical genetics data (DNA data, haplotype estimation, population structure, genetic epidemiology), phylogenetics and phylogenomics are not covered by the this task view.

+If you think we have missed some important packages in this list, please e-mail the maintainers or submit an issue or pull request in the GitHub repository linked above.

 The task view is structured into main topics: